lk-geimfari/mimesis/docs/about.rst

 Performance
 -----------

-Overall, Mimesis is many times faster (≈12 times faster) than Faker, and generates more unique data, which is important for testing.
+Overall, Mimesis is many times faster (≈12 times faster) than Faker and generates more unique data, which is important for testing.

-Below you can see the result of `performance comparison <https://gist.github.com/lk-geimfari/99c5b45906be5299a3088f42c3f55bf4>`_ of Mimesis and Faker:
+Below you can see the results of a `performance comparison <https://gist.github.com/lk-geimfari/99c5b45906be5299a3088f42c3f55bf4>`_ of Mimesis and Faker:

 Generating 10k full names